-Before a client hires you for a renovation project, you need to give them a detailed quote which presents the total value of the work and describes the services that will be included within that sum.
-Therefore, in order to be a successful entrepreneur, you have to present renovation quotes that are precise and easy to understand for the client.
+Before a client hires you for a renovation project, you need to provide them with a detailed quote which presents the total value of the work and describes the services that will be included within that sum.
+Therefore, in order to be a successful contractor, you have to present renovation quotes that are precise and easy to understand for the client.

 Elements that should be included in your quotation